Council of Ministers (Spain): Origins, 15th-18th century

 From the beginnings of the modern state and the centralization of power in the monarchs, the government was exercised by them through people of trust.
 The monarchs trusted them certain subjects and with which they made daily dispatches to deal with these matters.
 Over time, these trusted people who, on numerous occasions, received the title of ministers, were in conflict with the powers of other ministers and, to resolve these, they made collective meetings between various ministers and the monarchs.
-The Spanish monarchy has ruled most of its history —depending on the greater or lesser desire of the monarch to delegate its power— through Councils —Council of Castile, Council of the Indies, Council of Aragon, etc.— whose main tasks were those of to administer justice in the name of the monarchs and to advise the Sovereign in his work of government and with these the polysynodal regime was established.
+The Spanish monarchy has ruled most of its history —depending on the greater or lesser desire of the monarch to delegate its power— through Councils —Council of Castile, Council of the Indies, Council of Aragon, etc.— whose main tasks were those of to administer justice in the name of the monarchs and to advise the Sovereign in his work of government and with these the polysynodial regime was established.

 With Charles I this regime reached its peak, especially with the creation of the Council of State in 1526, a council that dealt with the great problems of the monarchy and were their secretaries who had more power, i.e. the called Secretaries of State.
 The secretariat of the Council of State was unique between 1526 and 1567, double between 1567 and 1706 and unique again since this last year.
 Exceptionally, between 1630 and 1661 there was a third secretary in charge «of Spain, the Indies and adjacent islands, the coast of Barbary and everything indifferent».

 Philip II ruled until 1567 with a single secretary and with two since that date, although he balanced the power between his two Secretaries of State and the other advisors and private secretaries.
 With the subsequent monarchs —Philip III, Philip IV and Charles II— the figure of the favourite (Valido) appeared, a kind of prime minister.
 It is at this time when the position of secretary of the Dispatch appears.

 With Philip V and, by French influence, the Council of Dispatch was created with a few members.
 This members had the task of advise the monarch in his task of government and that displaced the Council of State in this task.
 During his reign many of the Secretaries of State and of the Dispatch appeared.